How to Benchmark LLM Inference Performance: TTFT, ITL, and Throughput Metrics

 Validating Your Results: Finish Reason #

 All benchmark runs should end with finish_reason = length (meaning the model hit the max_tokens limit).
 If you see finish_reason = stop, the model stopped early.
+This affects some metrics like RPM and E2E latency.
+Higher rejections can produce higher RPMs and lower latency due to shorter responses.

 Getting Started with llmperf-rs #